 The big CON of this model is that you DON’T get the VIP treatment that you would otherwise get from an exclusive model structure.

-It’s your choice in the end but I would recommend you could pay a premium for a higher placement on the delivery apps or run ads.
+It’s your choice in the end but I would recommend you could pay a premium for higher placement on the delivery apps or run ads.

 The third model we will be talking about is the giant MOBILE CLOUD KITCHENS.
 They are food trucks but they rent out their facility close to your premises.

 This model is not super popular because you’re not servicing a wide range of customers as you’re always operating within a food truck.